 The woman looked directly at me and said ‘Guilty’.
 People were making noise, Ashley’s friends were shouting.
 His Mum let go of my hand.
 People were talking but I couldn’t hear anything, the room went black and the sounds of the people felt like they had become distant.
 I felt a noise rise up from my stomach.
 I couldn’t control it, it started off like a hum and then it grew louder and louder until I was in the court literally screaming my head off like a deranged chimpanzee.
 I had to be taken out.
 I was allowed to go and see Ashley in the cells downstairs once everybody had calmed down.
 I had missed the other verdicts and he let me know that they had all been found guilty.
 I was looking for windows that I could help him escape to through.

 I can’t remember how long we had to wait for the sentencing but it felt like it was quick.
 Toby had warned me that it would probably be about 7 years but that he would most likely serve half.
-I went to court to find out and the Black girl was back again.
+I went to court to find out and the pretty girl was back again.
 This time she was dressed up to the nines, a tight mini dress and open toed heels.
-She had not had a pedicure.
 This time I really noticed that she was staring at Ashley.
 I knew all of Ashley’s friends and relatives so I was confused.
-There was something fishy about this chick, she was like walking BV.
-But I had bigger fish to fry.
+There was something fishy about this chick, but I had bigger fish to fry.

 The judge read out a big long speech about all the good things that people had said about Ashley’s character, he said that Ashley had saddened him because he clearly had a lesser role and he was now going to spend the best part of his future locked up because he wouldn’t grass on his friend or admit to the small part he played.
 The judge seemed to have picked up on Ashley’s vibe, you could tell he felt sorry for him.
 But that didn’t stop him from sentencing Ashley to thirteen years imprisonment.